 Sports are an integral part of human life and their practice is a common pleasure among people all over the world.
 Once nature does not provide the required climate conditions for that to happen, humans can take action.
-Based on that concept, a consortium of three Dutch companies (Zwarts & Jansma Architects, Royal HaskoningDHV, and Polyned) presents a sharp, cool and innovative idea that can facilitate sport’s industry in desert-covered areas; the Shaded Dome.
+Based on that concept, a consortium of three Dutch companies (the architects ZJA, Royal HaskoningDHV, and Polyned) presents a sharp, cool and innovative idea that can facilitate sport’s industry in desert-covered areas; the Shaded Dome.

 A smart, cool & adaptable facility for sport venues

 The Shaded Dome is a semi-permanent facility, comprised of an air-supported dome excluding any internal supports.
 A very light and highly resistant outer fabric tent (the Shade) covers it, transforming it into an astonishing state-of-the-art building.
 A grid of cavity struts links the two layers, creating a peripheral structural system that supports the whole structure.
 A pleasant internal microclimate is enabled by a constant natural airflow between the dome and the shade together with the use of a custom made combination of several membrane materials.
 This passive design element provides protection from extreme climatological conditions like solar radiation, wind, high air temperature, humidity and precipitation.

 An easy to build, quick and fit-for-purpose solution